 - 33 percent of patients achieved a 75 percent or greater reduction in migraine days from baseline, compared to 15 percent for placebo, p<0.0001

-- 15 percent of patients had no migraines (i.e., 100 percent response) for a full three months, compared to 5 percent for placebo, p<0.0001 (post hoc, unadjusted)
+- 15 percent of patients on average for each month of the three-month period achieved a 100 percent reduction in migraine days, compared to 5 percent for placebo, p<0.0001 (post hoc, unadjusted)

 - All other pre-specified key secondary endpoints were met with very high statistical significance

 The observed safety profile in this study, to date, is consistent with previously reported eptinezumab studies.
 Adverse event rates among eptinezumab-treated subjects were similar to placebo-treated subjects.
-The most commonly reported adverse events for eptinezumab, occurring at an incidence of 2.0% or greater, were nasopharyngitis (common cold) (6.3 percent), upper respiratory infection (4.0 percent), nausea (3.4 percent) and urinary tract infection (3.1 percent), arthralgia (joint pain) (2.3 percent), dizziness (2.6 percent), anxiety (2.0 percent) and fatigue (2.0 percent).
+The most commonly reported adverse events for eptinezumab, occurring at an incidence of 2.0% or greater, were nasopharyngitis (swelling of the nasal passages and the back of the throat) (6.3 percent), upper respiratory infection (4.0 percent), nausea (3.4 percent) and urinary tract infection (3.1 percent), arthralgia (joint pain) (2.3 percent), dizziness (2.6 percent), anxiety (2.0 percent) and fatigue (2.0 percent).
 Full safety data will be available at the completion of the study.

 About Eptinezumab PROMISE Clinical Trial Program